CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/APP.3.6 DNS server.md

 ### 3.3 Requirements for increased protection requirements

-Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
+Listed below are exemplary proposals for requirements that go beyond the level of protection afforded by the state of the art and should BE considered AT INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).

 #### APP.3.6.A20 Assessment of the contingency plan (A)

-It SHOULD regularly be checked if the emergency plan is feasible.
+It SHOULD be checked regularly if the emergency plan is feasible.

 #### APP.3.6.A21 Hidden Master (CIA)